GeoMOER/test/docs/_docs/testdoc02.md

 ---
-title: Data Files
+title: 02 LN Data Files
-permalink: /docs/testdoc02/
+layout: default
+category: ln
+order: 2
 ---

-<H1> Just a test - taken from jekyllrb.com </H1>
+# Just a test - taken from jekyllrb.com

 In addition to the [built-in variables](../variables/) available from Jekyll, you can specify your own custom data that can be accessed via the [Liquid templating system](https://wiki.github.com/shopify/liquid/liquid-for-designers).